 \subsection{The bounded cohomology property for fake quadrics of odd type}

 In this subsection, a curve also means a reduced and irreducible curve on a surface.
-Using the same argument as the even type (Lemma \ref{lem:xy2}, Lemma \ref{lem:xy1} and Lemma \ref{lem:xy0}), we can also prove the following results.
+Using the same argument as the even type (Sec.2.4.
+Lemma \ref{lem:xy2}), we can also prove the following result.